William J. Brennan Jr.: Burger and Rehnquist Courts

 During the same period, Brennan began to adopt and promote a coherent and expansive vision of personal jurisdiction.
 He authored the sole dissent in Helicopteros Nacionales de Colombia, S. A. v.
 Hall, defining minimum contacts very broadly for the purposes of general jurisdiction, and influential dissents and partial concurrences in World-Wide Volkswagen Corp. v.
 Woodson and Asahi Metal Industry Co. v.
 Superior Court on the subject of specific jurisdiction, holding to a simple "stream-of-commerce" analysis for product liability cases and emphasizing the role of fairness in the Court's analysis of the holding in International Shoe Co. v.
 Washington.
+In Burger King v.
+Rudzewicz, Brennan authored the majority opinion and extended his broad view of personal jurisdiction to areas of business contracts and franchising.
 The upshot of Brennan's analysis is an expansion of the jurisdiction of state courts, particularly over corporations; state courts are typically more sympathetic to small, weak plaintiffs than to large, powerful corporate defendants.
 In this process, he frequently clashed with Justice Scalia over this issue, and uncharacteristically dissented from Justice Marshall's majority opinion on the subject in Shaffer v.
 Heitner.

-In his penultimate and final terms on the Court, he wrote the controversial rulings for Texas v.
+In his penultimate and final terms on the Court, he wrote the controversial majority opinions for Texas v.
 Johnson and United States v.
 Eichman, respectively.
 In both cases, the Court held that the First Amendment protects desecration of the United States flag.

 Brennan's wife Marjorie died in December 1982.
-Slightly more than three months later, in March 1983 at age 77, he married Mary Fowler, who had served as his secretary for 26 years.
+Slightly more than three months later, in March 1983 at age 76, he married Mary Fowler, who had served as his secretary for 26 years.
 Brennan's colleagues learned of his second marriage via a short office memo stating, "Mary Fowler and I were married yesterday and we have gone to Bermuda."